izyuumi/dynamo/docs/guides/run_kvbm_in_trtllm.md

 # Running KVBM in TensorRT-LLM

-This guide explains how to leverage KVBM (KV Block Manager) to mange KV cache and do KV offloading in TensorRT-LLM (trtllm).
+This guide explains how to leverage KVBM (KV Block Manager) to manage KV cache and do KV offloading in TensorRT-LLM (trtllm).

 To learn what KVBM is, please check [here](https://docs.nvidia.com/dynamo/latest/architecture/kvbm_intro.html)